This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Dr. Gundry's Diet:

-Not all lectins are created equal, and research into their impact on the body is ongoing.
+Not all lectins are created equal and research into their impact on the body is ongoing.
 A lectin-free diet is also incredibly restrictive, making it unsustainable over time.

 Intermittent fasting: